arpan404/joor/README.md

 ## Notice

-Under development, releasing alpha version soon!
+This project is currently under active development.
+We will be releasing the alpha version soon!

-Actively being developed by arpan404
+Developed by [arpan404](https://github.com/arpan404).
+Stay tuned for updates!